delfimov/JS-Share/README.md

 * Small size
 * Vanilla javascript, no any dependencies
 * IE9+, Chrome, Safari, Firefox support
-* Only a single responsibility - sharing, CSS styling is up to you
+* Only a single responsibility - sharing
+* CSS styling is up to you

 ## How to install